facette/docs/content/docs/api/status.md

 The request or the data supplied along with the request is invalid, could not be processed or when mandatory fields are not met.

-## 401 Unauthorized

-The authentication credentials are missing or invalid.

 ## 404 Not Found

 The requested item or an item to inherit from could not be found.
 Could be returned by `POST` creation requests.